-There are many disciplines within sailing, and each discipline presents unique challenges when it comes to choosing the most suitable eyewear.
+Each sailing discipline presents unique challenges when it comes to choosing the most suitable eyewear.

 Before taking a closer look at the disciplines within sailing and how they might influence your choice of sunglasses, it’s worth remembering that there are 6 key considerations for keeping your eyes happy and healthy on the water.

 6 KEY CONSIDERATIONS

 If there is a route for UV light and sea-spray to get behind your lenses and into your eyes, it will be found!